 How To Photograph Your Handmade Goods

-As we mentioned in our post How to Make a Backdrop for Your Handmade Goods, photographs of your handmade goods are almost as important as the handmade goods themselves.
+Photographs of your handmade goods are almost as important as the handmade goods themselves.
 When you’re selling online they act as your salesperson and give the shopper an idea of what your business is all about.
-You wouldn’t hire a salesman who came to work in wrinkled clothes, couldn’t give any details about the product he was selling and was selling them out of the messy trunk of his car.
-So you shouldn’t post blurry photos on any old background that don’t show off the details of your product.

-Although I’m not a professional photographer, this article will show you how the smallest changes when taking a photo can make a huge difference in the end result.
+This article will show you how the smallest changes when taking a photo can make a huge difference in the result.
 Check out the series of photos below and then read the changes that were made in the text that follows.

 Photo #1